Key points about how to attract talent:

 A job provides a paycheck and opportunities for employees to contribute to their community, make friends, and fund their retirement.
 You may be able to leverage these benefits to appeal to people who have left the workforce.
 In many cases, though, they won’t be enough to entice someone to return.
 Before you can use benefits like friendship and skill-building to lure applicants, first address safety, flexibility, and pay.

 While vaccinations are proceeding at an encouraging rate, COVID-19 remains a serious threat.
-Many people are still worried about infecting friends and family who are unable or unwilling to get the vaccine.
+Some people are still worried about infecting friends and family who are unable or unwilling to get the vaccine.

 Because of these fears, some people aren’t going to work and you won’t be able to persuade them otherwise.
 Others, however, may decide to work if they feel confident that the job won’t put them or those they care about in danger.